Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Experiments

 \subsection{Unsupervised TTS on CSS10 Languages}

 We evaluated our unsupervised TTS system on six additional languages: Japanese, Hungarian, Spanish, Finnish, German and Dutch from the CSS10 dataset~\cite{park2019css10}.
 The total duration of each language is listed in Table~\ref{tab:unsup_asr_w2v_css}.
-The experiments followed the same steps as the English experiment in Sec \ref{sec:tts_english}.
-We used the same English \wavtovectwo/ Large model to extract speech representations, the same training pipeline to train the \wavtovecu/ system for audio features, the character-based HMM model for self-training, and the Tacotron 2 model for TTS.
-The unsupervised ASR results are shown in Table~\ref{tab:unsup_asr_w2v_css}.
+The experiments followed similar steps as the English experiment in Sec \ref{sec:tts_english}.
+The alignment module extracts speech representations from the same English \wavtovectwo/ Large model, followed by GAN training and self-training.
+The results for the alignment module are shown in Table~\ref{tab:unsup_asr_w2v_css}.
 There were still a few differences in details in this multilingual experiment.
-While the previous English experiment used audio and text from different datasets, due to resource limits, these multilingual experiments used a potentially easier setting where both the audio and text were drawn from the same CSS10 dataset with their paired relationship broken up.
-We did not convert the graphemes into phonemes but instead directly used the characters in each language to train and evaluate the model.
-We split the audio and text data into train and validation sets with a ratio of 99 to 1, which gave us about 50 to 100 validation utterances depending on the dataset size.
-The self-training step of the first stage only contained an HMM generating pseudo labels, and we did not have a second step of fine-tuning a \wavtovectwo/ model as in the English experiment.
-During the evaluation in the second stage, we used a Griffin-Lim vocoder to synthesize the audios from the mel-spectrogram generated by Tacotron 2, and the results reported in Table~\ref{tab:unsup_tts_w2v_css} were calculated using audios from the Griffin-Lim vocoder instead of the HiFi-GAN vocoder.
+Due to resource limits, these multilingual experiments used a potentially easier setting where both the audio and text were drawn from the same CSS10 dataset with their paired relationship broken up, instead of from different datasets as for English.
+We did not convert graphemes into phonemes and directly used the characters in each language as text unit.
+We split the audio and text data into training and validation sets with a ratio of 99 to 1, leaving about 50 to 100 validation utterances depending on the dataset size.
+The self-training step of the first stage only contained a character-based HMM (instead of a triphone HMM with HCLG decoding) for generating pseudo-text, and we did not have a second step of fine-tuning a \wavtovectwo/ model as for English.
+During the evaluation of the synthesis module, we used a Griffin-Lim vocoder to synthesize the audios from the generated mel-spectrogram, and the results reported in Table~\ref{tab:unsup_tts_w2v_css} were calculated using audios from the Griffin-Lim vocoder instead of the HiFi-GAN vocoder.
 We switched to the Griffin-Lim vocoder because we empirically found that it yielded lower error rates on these languages.
 To calculate CER and raw WER, we fine-tuned a publicly available \wavtovectwo/ Base model for each language individually, using paired speech and character-level transcripts from each CSS10 corpus.